-You can request a like-for-like upgrade to a bundle, by sending a message with your avatar name and a list of the Slink body part items you own inworld to Slink Resident (if you do not have all the pieces you may purchase what is missing before contacting her) .
+You can request an upgrade to a bundle, by sending a message with your avatar name and a list of the Slink body part items you own in-world to Slink Resident (if you do not have all the pieces listed above you may purchase what is missing before contacting her) .
 You will receive a bundle that contains the same body that you own.
 There are advantages to the bundles that weren’t included in the separate packs that are worth converting for!
-An all in one attachment for body, hands and feet being one of them.
+An all in one attachment for body, hands and feet as well as asymmetry harness.

 Contact Slink Resident here: IM Link to Slink Resident

 Why am I blue and yellow with writing all over me help!

 The blue and yellow textures represent the SL bakes on mesh texture ID’s and will only show if you are not in a compatible viewer.
 You can either unpack the “Classic” to use until your viewer is updated, or you can use an updated viewer (Currently, SL official is the only one that supports BOM)